openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

      - TRUE if this answer value is correct.
 FALSE if this answer value is incorrect.
    * - ``count``
-     - The number of students who entered or selected this answer.
-Only the most recent attempt submitted for the problem or problem variant by each student is included in the count.
+     - The number of learners who entered or selected this answer.
+Only the most recent attempt submitted for the problem or problem variant by each learner is included in the count.

        The count reflects the entire problem history.
 If you change a problem after it is released, it might not be possible for you to